Skip to content

 protocol://[value]

-• protocol: Specifies the operation type (e.g., file, proxy, resReplace, etc.)
+• protocol: Specifies the operation type (such as file, proxy, resReplace, etc.)

-• value: The operation content (supports multiple formats, see below)
+• value: Operation content (supports multiple formats, see below)

 txt